KevinFromUpThere/OverwatchHighlightsTrimmer/README.md

+Here’s the updated `README.md` with the repository link:

+---

 # **Overwatch Highlights Trimmer 🕹️**

 This repository contains a PowerShell script that automates the process of cropping and merging Overwatch highlight videos using `FFmpeg`.
 The script removes the intro and ending from each highlight and combines all the cropped clips into a single video.